ArashAmiry/ChalmersWellness/README.md

 4. Run mvn exec:java

 ## Troubleshooting
-1. run mvn clean
+1. run mvn clean and then run mvn exec:java
-2. run mvn install
+2. If 1 doesn't work run mvn clean then mvn install and then mvn exec:java